This is a listing of R'hllor, his religion, and and individuals associated with him, in A Song of Ice and Fire.

 - Also in A Dance With Dragons, it's shown that Moqorro, Victarion Greyjoy's captured R'hllor priest, is a noticeably more accurate and straightforward clairvoyant.

 - Odd Name Out: Has the distinction of being one of only two POV characters not from Westeros (the other being Areo Hotah).
-She's also one of the few POV characters without a last name.
+She's also one of the few POV characters without a last name (the others are prologue-only).

 - Older Than They Look: Has practiced the art of watching the flames for "years beyond count" and yet appears to be no older than around 30.